Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 Look-ahead bias can still creep into our backtests even with the correct data.
 There are two types of backtesting software:

 A vectorized, for-loop backtester is the most straightforward type of backtesting system.
 Vectorized systems loop over each trading day and perform a calculation, such as a [moving average/moving-average) on the data set.
 The danger with vectorized, for-loop backtesters is that they are prone to look-ahead bias due to mistakes with indexing.

 For instance, with the Federal Reserve data above, what should your unemployment data value be for 2012-04-01 on 2017-01-24 if you’re an Australian trader?
 What about 2017-03-13?
 It’s easy to make a mistake if you’re not careful.
 This is a logical indexing problem, and event-driven backtesting systems prevent this from happening.

 Event-Driven Backtesting Systems

-Event-driven systems are much more complex and more closely replicate live trading performance.
-Without getting too technical, event-driven systems eliminate look-ahead bias at the trading level by how they use queues and pass messages.
+Event-driven systems are much more complex and closely replicate the live trading performance.
+Without getting too technical, event-driven systems eliminate look-ahead bias at the trading level by using queues and passing messages.

-Armed with bias-free data and an event-driven backtesting system, you’re taking the first steps to develop a good backtest.
+Armed with bias-free data and an event-driven backtesting system, you’re taking the first steps to developing a good backtest.